 Method: returns the local timestamp of when the video sharing was initiated for outgoing video sharing or the local timestamp of when the video sharing invitation was received for incoming video sharings.

-long getTimeStamp()
+long getTimestamp()

 Method: returns the duration of the video sharing in milliseconds.